JakubKubista/jakubkubista/README.md

 :shipit: Product Owner & Business Developer at PwC with 8 years of experience in software development

-🌈 My moto is "keeping things simple and effective"
+🌈 My moto is "keep it simple and effective"

 💬 Ask me about software development consultancy (strategy, project management, functional architecture, frontend/backend)